icyang0/choreTracker/README.md

 2. handle decades given by returning error to user
 1. add in handling for day of the week/ "i cleaned on sunday"
 2. handle dates without a year??? outputs something but its incorrect
+1. saying a day without the year, or just the day always defaults to the future day. i.e. sunday means next sunday.. need to default it to last sunday?? but I cant change alexa's date interaction model :(...it will automatically pass me the date need to change it to get the current year...